renjen/cse135site/README.md

 Free Choice Analytics – Plausible

-For the free-choice analytics requirement, Plausible Analytics was evaluated and integrated into the website.
+For the free choice analytics requirement, I looked at several analytics tools, including Google Analytics and other privacy focused platforms.
+Since Google Analytics was already used earlier in the assignment, I chose to evaluate Plausible Analytics as an alternative.

-Plausible was chosen because it provides privacy-friendly analytics without using cookies, session replay, or user fingerprinting.
-It offers aggregate metrics such as page views, visitors, and referrers while minimizing data collection.
+I selected Plausible because it focuses on privacy-friendly analytics and does not rely on cookies, session replay, or user fingerprinting.
+Instead, it provides simple but useful metrics such as page views, visitors, and referrers while collecting minimal user data.

-The Plausible script was added to the site’s HTML, and real-time analytics data appeared after navigating the site.
-A screenshot of the Plausible dashboard is included as free-choice.png.
+To evaluate Plausible, I integrated it directly into my website by adding the provided script to the site’s HTML.
+After navigating and interacting with the site, I was able to see real-time analytics data appear on the Plausible dashboard.
+Overall, Plausible was easy to set up and provided a clean and lightweight way to understand basic site usage.